kimballfrank/kue-cluster-f/README.md

 http://127.0.0.1:3600

 ### scheduler.js
-scheduler.js uses Kue JSON api to create a new testJob every 10 seconds, every other job is delayed to test if delayed jobs are contributing to the issue.
+scheduler.js uses Kue JSON api to create a new testJob every 10 seconds, the jobs are delayed to test if delayed jobs are contributing to the issue.
+Remove the delay to see if it reproduces without.
+I have not been able to reproduce it that way yet.

 ### testJob.js
 A barebones job that just logs the job.id and the pid at start and at done.